Politics

 Supreme Court Upholds Legality of EFCC Act in Landmark Judgment

-The plaintiffs argued that the EFCC Act, enacted in 2004, violated Section 12 of the 1999 Constitution, as amended, which mandates that international treaties be ratified by the majority of Houses of Assembly before being domesticated into Nigerian law.
+The plaintiffs argued that the EFCC Act, enacted in 2004, violated Section 12 of the 1999 Constitution, as amended, which mandates that international treaties be ratified by the majority of state Houses of Assembly before being domesticated into Nigerian law.
 Citing the Supreme Court’s decision in Dr. Joseph Nwobike Vs. Federal Republic of Nigeria, they contended that the EFCC Act was derived from the United Nations Convention Against Corruption and should have followed this constitutional procedure.

 However, the Supreme Court, in a judgment delivered by Justice Uwani Abba-Aji, dismissed these claims, ruling that the EFCC Act is not a treaty but a convention and, therefore, does not require ratification by state legislatures.